unnalin/Cat_Diary/README.md

 # Nero's Mood Diary - Interactive Cat Journal

 A delightful interactive mood diary where you chat with Nero, a witty AI cat, and save your daily reflections.
+* Currently, only the web version for computers is supported.

 ## Features